-In healthy subjects, the pressure within the carpal tunnel is about 3-5 mm Hg with the wrist in a neutral position[16, 17].
-MN blood flow was found to be impaired when the carpal tunnel pressure approaches or exceeds 20-30 mm Hg.
-Common functional positions of the wrist, e.g. flexion, extension or using a computer mouse might result in the increase of tunnel compression pressures to levels high enough to impair MN blood flow[18].
-For example, simply placing the hand on a computer mouse was shown to increase the tunnel pressure to 16-21 mm Hg, while actively using the mouse to point and click increases the tunnel pressure up to 28 to 33 mm Hg, a pressure high enough to reduce MN blood flow[19].
-Interestingly, carpal tunnel pressure was shown to increase to 63 mm Hg with 40 degrees of wrist extension and 0 degrees of metacarpo-phalangeal flexion[20].
+In healthy individuals, the intra-CT pressure is about 3-5 mmHg when the wrist is in a neutral position[16, 17].
+MN blood flow was found to be impaired when the CT pressure approached or exceeded 20-30 mmHg.
+Common functional positions of the wrist, e.g. flexion, extension or even using a computer mouse might result in increase of tunnel compression pressures to levels high enough to impair MN blood flow[18].
+For example, simply placing the hand on a computer mouse was shown to increase the CT pressure to 16-21 mm Hg, while actively using the mouse to point and click increased the CT pressure up to 28 to 33 mm Hg[19].
+Interestingly, CT pressure was shown to increase to 63 mm Hg with 40 degrees of wrist extension and 0 degrees of metacarpo-phalangeal flexion[20].

-The anatomy of adjacent muscular structures is thought to play a large role in these positional increases in carpal tunnel pressure[20].
-In a study of the MN in fresh human cadavers, a significant distal muscle bulk of the flexor digitorum superficialis (FDS) was found to enter the proximal aspect of the tunnel during wrist extension[21].
-Similarly, the lumbrical muscles are shown to enter the distal aspect of the tunnel during metacarpophalangeal flexion, and computer modeling suggests that when the metacarpophalangeal joints are flexed to 90 degrees, the lumbrical muscles remain in the carpal tunnel, even when the wrist is extended[22].
+The position of adjacent muscular structures is thought to play a significant role in these positional increases in CT pressure[20].
+In a study of the MN in fresh human cadavers, a significant distal bulk of the flexor digitorum superficialis (FDS) muscle was found to enter the proximal aspect of the tunnel during wrist extension[21].
+Similarly, the lumbrical muscles were shown to enter the distal aspect of the tunnel during metacarpo-phalangeal flexion.
+Computer modeling suggests that when the metacarpo-phalangeal joints are flexed to 90 degrees, the lumbrical muscles remain in the CT, even if the wrist is kept extended[22].

-A thorough knowledge of the complex anatomy of the carpal tunnel and its surrounding structures in addition to an emphasis on its clinical applications is essential in order to: better understand the pathophysiology of CTS along with its symptoms and signs, allow surgeons to perform the appropriate and safe approach for either open or endoscopic carpal tunnel release (ECTR) surgeries, to accurately identify structures during procedures at or near the carpal tunnel, avoid or lessen surgical complications, ensure optimal patient outcome, and to be aware of the likely possible anatomical variations that might be the cause of MN compression, or may be anticipated and more readily recognized by hand surgeons.
-This review aims to provide an overview of CTS by considering anatomy, pathophysiology, clinical manifestation, diagnostic modalities and management of this common condition, with an emphasis on the diagnostic imaging evaluation in CTS.
+A thorough knowledge of the complex anatomy of the CT and its surrounding structures in addition to an emphasis on its clinical applications is essential for a better understanding of the pathophysiology of CTS along with its symptoms and signs.
+Such knowledge will enable surgeons to take the most appropriate and the safest approach during the open or Endoscopic Carpal Tunnel Release (ECTR) surgeries, by accurately identifying structures at or near the CT in order to avoid or reduce its surgical complications and ensure optimal patient outcome.
+It is also important to be aware of the likely possible anatomical variations that might be the cause of MN compression, or may be anticipated and more readily recognized by hand surgeons.
+This review aims to provide an overview of CTS by considering anatomy, pathophysiology, clinical manifestation, diagnostic modalities and management of this common condition, with an emphasis on its diagnostic imaging evaluation.

-CLINICAL AND SURGICAL ANATOMY OF THE CARPAL TUNNEL (CT):
+CLINICAL AND SURGICAL ANATOMY OF CT

-Movements in the wrist affect the shape and width of the carpal tunnel.
-The width decreases considerably during normal range of motion in the wrist, and because the carpal bones move in relation to each other with every motion of the hand the bony walls of the tunnel are not rigid.
-Both flexion and extension increase compression in the carpal tunnel.
-Flexing the wrist causes the TCL to move closer to the radius, which considerably decreases the cross section of the proximal opening of the tunnel.
-Additionally, the distal end of the capitate presses into the opening.
-In extreme extension, the lunate constricts the passage as it is pressed toward the interior of the tunnel[15].
+Movements of the wrist joint have an effect on the shape and width of the CT.
+The width of the tunnel decreases considerably during the normal range of wrist motion; and since the bony walls of the tunnel are not rigid, the carpal bones move relative to each other with every wrist movement.
+Both flexion and extension increase the CT pressure.
+The cross section of the proximal opening of the CT was found to be significantly decreased with flexing wrist joint.
+This is likely due to the radial shifting of the TCL, and to the movement of the distal end of the capitates bone.
+In extreme extension, the lunate bone compresses the passage as it is pushed toward the interior of the tunnel[15].

-TRANSVERSE CARPAL LIGAMENT